Getting Started with Thermal Printing

 What are the current professional/consumer printers in this area?
 I looked at a few before discovering that the best option would be a thermal label printer (not a receipt printer).
 And actually some of these are reasonably priced (especially as I managed to get nearly 50% off RRP).

 I got a Brother QL-800.
-It does dual colour prints on the right paper (black and red).
+It does dual-color prints on the right paper (black and red).
 This should be fun.

 Setup

-This was confusing, especially on a Mac (I gave up and used Windows!)
+This was confusing, especially on a Mac (I gave up and used Windows!).
 It seems one key thing is that it toggles between an easy mode (with no install/software on a volume accessible via USB) and proper mode.
-You want that (as you can't use the 2 colour printing without it).
-To actually run it you need to download both the driver and software (search from Brother site).
+You want that (as you can't use two-color printing without it).
+To actually run it, you need to download both the driver and software (search from the Brother site).

-The software is pretty fully featured, though has some confusing aspects.
-You need to select both the size of print and kind of colours supported.
-If you get it wrong it will tell you, but now how to fix it 🤦♂️, which is really annoying.
+The software is pretty fully-featured, though it has some confusing aspects.
+You need to select both the size of the print and the kind of colors supported.
+If you get it wrong, it will tell you, but not how to fix it 🤦♂️, which is really annoying.

-Actually really well.
+Actually, really well.
 It is fast.
 Very fast.
 It spits out stickers (and neatly cuts them for you).
-Maybe because I've been doing some Axidraw stuff, but this seems delightfully straightforward.
+Maybe because I've been doing some Axidraw stuff, this seems delightfully straightforward.

 Examples

 I think it does a nice job on photo images.
-Looks retro (but of course with vastly higher quality than that would be):
+It looks retro (but, of course, with vastly higher quality than that would be):

 There are lots of things I want to try out, such as gradients, layers with opacity variation, patterns, hatching and more.
-Expect more posts.
+Expect more posts on this.

 Conclusions

 Should you consider getting one of these?
 Yes.
-It is quick, easy and relatively cheap (unlike a lot of retro/unconventional printing approaches).
+It is quick, easy, and relatively cheap (unlike a lot of retro/unconventional printing approaches).
 You can quickly produce fun stickers to share.
-And failing everything else you can use it to organise your stuff as it was intended for.
+And, failing everything else, you can use it to organize your stuff as it was intended for.